What is "Clean Eating"?

 And I get asked variations of this question pretty often... with all the information (and misinformation) out there, trying to eat healthier can feel like

-There’s a billionty different diets out there, because there are a billionty people who want your money.
+There are hundreds of different diets out there, because there are hundreds of people who want your money.
 The more confusing and overwhelming they can make nutrition seem, the easier it is for an author to convince people that they need to buy his or her book/meal plan...
 But really there are just 3 basic rules for eating clean (courtesy of Michael Pollan):

 1. Eat Food

 This means veggies, fruits, lean proteins, healthy fats, and whole grains.
-When you go food shopping, stick to the perimeter of the store - this is where they keep all the refrigerated stuff that can’t sit on shelves for 3 years… So that means it’s real food.
-Real food has a short ingredient list, and all of them are pronouncable.
+When you go food shopping, head to the perimeter of the store - this is where they keep all the refrigerated stuff that can’t sit on shelves for months.
+These foods tend to be the most nutrient-dense, and effective fuel for your body.

-Instead of chips, enjoy sliced crunchy veggies with some nut butter or hummus to dip them in.
-Instead of soda, drink sparkling water with a splash of juice (and literally read the the ingredient lists of everything because even water can have added aspartame/artificial flavors).
-Greek yogurt is also a fantastic portable snack that’s high in protein, as long as it doesn't have artificial ingredients (Trader Joe’s, Chobani, and Fage are all clean brands I know off-hand).
+Sliced crunchy veggies, with hummus or nut butter, can make a great snack.
+Greek yogurt is also a fantastic portable snack that’s high in protein.
+Sparkling water with a splash of fruit juice can be refreshing alternative to soda.
 Beans are really cheap sources of protein and fiber, and frozen veggies are also cheap and packed with nutrition.
-As far as grains go, keep it whole grain as much as possible.
+As far as grains go, keep it whole grain as much as possible, as they have more protein and fiber than refined grains.
 Look for "100% Whole Wheat" or "100% Whole Grain" on your pasta, breads, etc...
 And stuff like oatmeal and quinoa counts too!

 2. Not Too Much